Events

 Whenever a prospector’s pick is used, this event is fired.
 It is purely informational and cannot change anything

-getEntity(): Player
+event.getEntity(): Player

-getBlock(): Block
+event.getBlock(): Block

-getProspectResult(): ProspectResult
+event.getProspectResult(): ProspectResult

-: Returns the player that prospected.getBlock()
+: Returns the player that prospected.getEntity()

-, the clicked block.getProspectResult()
+, the clicked block

-: Results the prospect result, can benothing
+: Results the prospect result, can be.getProspectResult()

 ,traces